-This review application has been filed to recall/review the order of this Tribunal dated 16.8.2000 passed in O.A No.641/94, Churaman Singh Vs. UOI & Ors.
+This review application has been filed to recall/review the order of this Tribunal dated 15.12.2000 passed in O.A No.410/96, Vishwa Bhushan Sharma Vs. UOI & Ors.

-2. Vide order dated 16.8.2000 this Tribunal dismissed the O.A with no order as to costs.

-3. We have perused the averments made in this Review application and also perused the order delivered by this Tribunal dated 16.8.2000 in O.A No.641/94.

-4. The main contention of the learned counsel for the applicant in this Review Application is that had the respondents ever been considered the case of the applicant for grant of ad hoc promotion earlier to his juniors, he would have been benefited monetarily.
+2. Vide order dated 15.12.2000, this Tribunal dismissed the O.A with no order as to costs.
+3. We have perused the averments made in this Review application and also perused the order delivered by this Tribunal dated 15.12.2000 in O.A No.410/96.
+4. The main contention of the learned counsel for the applicant in this Review Application is to review/reconsider the O.A with the new evidence which has been produced in the review application.
 5. Section 22(3) of the Administrative Tribunals Act, 1985 confers on Administrative Tribunal discharging the functions under the Act, the same powers as are vested in a Civil Court under the Code of Civil Procedure while trying a suit in respect inter alia of reviewing its decisions.
 6. A Civil Court's power to review its own decision under the Code of Civil Procedure is contained in Order 47 Rule 1, Order 47.
 Rule 1 provides as follows: